vishal-patel17/LicenseApp/README.md

 ```bash
   npx hardhat node
 ```
-Then, on a new terminal, go to the repository's root folder and run this to deploy your contract:
+Then, on a new terminal, go to the repository's root folder and run this command to deploy your contract to the localhost:
 ```bash
   npx hardhat run scripts/deploy.js --network localhost
 ```